How Much Is Life Insurance in Canada? A Clear Guide

 How much does life insurance cost in Canada in 2026?

-For example, for a healthy 30-year-old non-smoker, a 20-year term life insurance policy with $500,000 in coverage costs an average of $20 per month for women and $28 per month for men.
+As an example, for a healthy 30-year-old non-smoker, a 20-year term life insurance policy has an insurance average cost per month of $20 for $500,000 in coverage for women and $28 per month for men.

-Of course, your choice of life insurance company also matters.
-The table below shows the approximate rates a 35-year-old might be quoted for a 20-year term policy with $500,000 in coverage:
+Of course, your choice of life insurance provider also matters.
+The table below shows the insurance average cost per month for a 35-year-old policyholder with a 20-year term policy with $500,000 in coverage:

 Provider